mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 analysis = newtonRaphson(system)
 ```

-As a result, we can observe the updated array of bus types within the defined set of buses:
+As a result, we can observe the updated array of bus types:
 ```@repl busType
 print(system.bus.label, system.bus.layout.type)
 ```